maximnl/mais/docs/coverpage.md

 # MAIS

-> A time series SQL framework for data/files import, documentation and reporting in a much easier and an agile way.
+> A time series SQL framework for reports/dashboards data as a product: stable, fast, agile.

-- Import data from tables or files into a rigit format of time series,
+- Import data from tables or row files into a stable format of time series,
-- Bring documentation and data together,
+- Bring documentation, metadata and data together,
-- Involve reporting specialist in ETL process risk free,
+- Involve reporting specialist in ETL processes,
-- Pull/find information in a catalogous like way with no aditional filtering or data modeling required,
-- Apply out of the box forecasting algorithms, time intelligence procedures and other community (time series) data
+- Out of the box forecasting algorithms, time intelligence procedures

 [GitHub](https://github.com/maximnl/mais/)
 [Getting Started](overview.md)